 Around Tahoe Lake, you will find plenty of bars and restaurants with delicious food and drink.
 Many places offer a great view of the lake.
-Below are a few of Lake Tahoe restaurants that we can recommend.
+Below are a few of the Lake Tahoe restaurants that we can recommend.

 North Lake Tahoe Restaurants:

 South Lake Tahoe Restaurants:

 Lake Tahoe – Where to stay?

 Where to stay in Lake Tahoe depends on your budget and style of travel.
 You will find luxury facilities, budget hotels, cabins, and campsites by Lake Tahoe.
 Lake Tahoe accommodation prices also differ depending on the season.

 On Lake Tahoe North’s Nevada side, check Incline Village accommodation.